 I encourage you to do a little experiment.
 Go to our trusted Google, search ” travel ” and click on images.
 Notice anything?
 See a certain commonality?
 No. People.
 Of.
 Color.
 Anywhere.
 Sadly, in 2017, this is the reality and because of this, about 2 years ago, a crop of niche online communities started to rise.

-Largely seen on Instagram, their feeds regularly posted carefully art directed, color rich, make-you-want-to-pack-your-bags-right now images featuring African American travelers in almost every corner of the world you can imagine.
+Largely seen on Instagram, their feeds regularly posted carefully art directed, color rich, make-you-want-to-pack-your-bags-right now and catch a private jet charter images featuring African American travelers in almost every corner of the world you can imagine.
 Travel Noire, Nomadness Travel Tribe, Tastemakers Africa, Black Travel Hackers and a host of others gave meaning and credibility to what’s known as the black travel movement and it’s shown no signs of slowing down.

 While these groups are not solely comprised of African Americans, it can be said that the majority of their members are people of color.
 Why is that?
 Why the need for niche travel groups?